rdytech/react-filterbar/docs/API-V1.md

 * **range**: a from, to text input

-*Allowed Values*: ['text', 'id', 'date', 'select', 'range'], must be one of these.
+*Allowed Values*: ['text', 'id', 'date', 'date_relative', 'select', 'range'], must be one of these.

 ###### dt.label